 Our mission is to provide accommodations and accessibility support to students with disabilities that will enable them to fully participate in programs and services that are available at Edgewood College.
-Information regarding policies and procedures regarding the Disabilities Services Office may be obtained by contacting Lili O'Connell, Director of Student Accessibility Services, at 608.663.8347, or by emailing loconnell@edgewood.edu.
+For information regarding policies and procedures regarding Accessibility and Disability Services, please contact Lili O'Connell, Director of Student Accessibility Services, at 608.663.8347, or by emailing loconnell@edgewood.edu.
+Information can also be found at our website http://lss.edgewood.edu/Disability-Services.

-VETERANS SERVICES
+MILITARY AND VETERANS SERVICES

-Edgewood College provides Veterans Services to assist military personnel, veterans, and their families who are interested in attending or are taking courses at our institution.
+Edgewood College provides services to assist military personnel, veterans, and their families who are interested in attending or are taking courses at our institution.
 At Edgewood College, we appreciate the sacrifice that military service demands, no matter where you are in your career.
-We are pleased to welcome all veterans to our campuses and outreach locations.

-For more information, please feel free to contact Veterans Services at Edgewood College via email at veterans@edgewood.edu or by phone at 608.663.4266.
+We are pleased to welcome all military personnel and veterans to our campuses and outreach locations.
+Please contact Military and Veterans Services at Edgewood College via email at veterans@edgewood.edu or by phone at 608.663.4266 for more information.